 - 1. Click the Topic Manager tab. - 2.
-Verify the topic(s) you want to delete is closed. - 3.
-Select the topic(s) you want to delete. - 4.
-Click Delete $\ge$ above the topic tree.
+Verify that the topic you want to delete is closed. - 3.
+Select the topic you want to delete. - 4.
+Click Delete 🗙 about the topic tree.
 A Topic Deletion message appears.
-The message lists the programs to which the specific topic is linked.
+The message lists the programs to which the specific topic is linked. - 5.
 Click Yes to delete the topic from the program(s) listed in the Topic Deletion message.
-The topic is deleted
+The topic is deleted.